Jordloop/PasswordManager/README.md

 * Authenticated User is able to create a new Site object
 * Authenticated User can delete a Site object
 * Authenticated User can Update an existing object
+* Click on Site object: Redirected to Site's URL property.
+* When new Site object is generated, it includes a random Password property.
+* Click on Site object: Site object's Password property is copied to clipboard.

 ## Known Bugs